Multi-Purchase Behavior: Modeling, Estimation and Optimization: Experiments

-\textit{Comparison (1): Revenue of \rcm{} vs MNL:} Since the MNL model is a special case of the \rcm~ model, we take the \rcm~ model to be the ground truth, and calculate final revenues based on this.
-The optimality gap (which is the percentage difference from the optimal under ground truth) of the optimal assortment under the MNL model is shown in Figure \ref{fig:e4mnlrcmanalysis}.
-Here, we observe that this optimality gap increases as the number of products increase.
-Moreover, it becomes significant for large product sizes.
-Thus, modeling purchase of multiple products (for instance, by using \rcm) can lead to significant revenue gains if we can also improve run-times of these models.
-For instance, since optimization over MNL is linear time, it is important to bring down the computational complexity of optimization over \rcm{} model, and we investigate this exhaustively in Section~\ref{sec:run-time-experiments}.
+In Figure~\ref{fig:e5tcmrcmanalysis1}, \bmvl-3 is the ground truth (note that the solver only produces a local optimum for \bmvl-3).
+We observe that the optimality gaps are similar to the gaps observed in the \rcm~ vs. MNL/MMNL comparison in the $20-400$ product range, showing that \bmvl-3 may not be needed for these datasets to achieve similar expected revenues.
+Beyond $400$ products, we are currently not able to solve for \bmvl-3 within reasonable run-times to assess optimality gaps.
+To summarize, modeling purchase of multiple products (such as by using \rcm) can lead to non-negligible revenue gains (especially, when the number of products is large), and if we can also improve the run-times of the optimization techniques involved, we can practically realize these gains in realistic applications.
+For instance, since optimization over MNL (unconstrained) is linear time, it would be fruitful to reduce the computational complexity of unconstrained optimization over \rcm{} model as well, and we investigate this in detail in Section~\ref{sec:run-time-experiments} below.